Basic Fund Policies

 and in accordance with the following six basic policies.

-- For industry ten years in the future
+- For industry ten years

 - Target universal characteristics and core themes where regular business companies would hesitate to invest resources, and where the greatest impact can be expected, without being limited by short-term trends or linear models (e.g., technologies that are merely extensions or improvements in existing technologies).
 Focus on fields that could be adopted as new business in the material and chemical industries ten years in the future.

-- Fund management by industry professionals
+- Fund management by

 - In past venture activities, there has been an overwhelming shortage of professionals in the material and chemical industries.
 UMI’s funds are operated by professionals in the material and chemical industries, without being limited by conventional approaches to venture capital, to enable the handling of venture business from a purely business perspective.

-- Reliable hands-on support and exit strategies
+- Reliable hands-on

 - In business operations, hands-on support is essential, particularly in material and chemical industries that demand considerable time and effort.
 Many venture companies are forced into unreasonable IPOs, resulting in excessive and unnecessary business expenses.
 In its constant pursuit for the ideal form of the material and chemical industries, UMI offers dependable support in business operations, based on reliable exit strategies.

-- Active collaborations with large corporations
+- Active collaborations

 - In the material and chemical industries, where investments are growing rapidly, it is impossible for small venture companies to undertake all processes unassisted, from R&D to volume production and marketing.
 UMI has adopted a model that promotes effective collaborations between venture companies and large corporations, effectively utilizing available resources at those corporations to supplement the resources at venture companies.

-- Extensive collaborations that transcend the boundaries of industry
+- Extensive collaborations

 - The material and chemical industries, which are positioned as upstream industries, cannot create new business if they restrict themselves to the upstream side.
 They must actively reach out to downstream industries, and promote new business based on the needs of those industries.
 By leveraging its extensive network of companies, UMI promotes a broad range of collaborations that transcend the boundaries of industries.